LeozinGs/Java-Basic-Programming/README.md

 # Java-Basic-Programming
-Some java studies that i'm doing from this [site](https://www.w3resource.com/java-exercises/basic/index.php).
+Some java studies that i'm doing!